 To get an overview, head to the mezzanine, an ideal observation post to admire small architectonic details evoking the Belle Époque or Art Deco, go bargain-hunting for salvage articles, collections of ephemeral objects or limited series, and take advantage of temporary exhibitions.
 Until the end of November, "Nice's X-ray cuisine by Valérie Marco and Franck Viano" reveals zucchini flowers, artichokes, eggplant and other traditional recipe products from an unexpected angle.

-And on weekends, continue the journey for an aperitif or an evening.
-DJs and live bands make travelers sway to their myriad styles of music!
+And on weekends, the motionless journey is over: for an aperitif or an evening, DJs and live bands take travelers to the ends of the musical earth!
+Once on board, it's hard to put an end to the journey!